IAAA-Lab/Metadata-Monitoring/README.md

 - Endpoint: https://opendata.aragon.es/sparql (SPARQL), Quality method: MQA, Evaluation type: Direct

-- Endpoint: https://data.europa.eu/sparql (SPARQL), Quality method: MQA, Evaluation type: Local (Note: there is a limitation of a maximum number of 500 records for the harvesting, it can be modified at SPARQ_harvester.py)
+- Endpoint: https://data.europa.eu/sparql (SPARQL), Quality method: MQA, Evaluation type: Local (Note: there is a limitation of a maximum number of 500 records for the harvesting, it can be modified at SPARQL_harvester.py)

-- Endpoint: http://datos.zaragoza.es/sparql (SPARQL), Quality method: MQA, Evaluation type: Local (Note: there is a limitation of a maximum number of 500 records for the harvesting, it can be modified at SPARQ_harvester.py)
+- Endpoint: http://datos.zaragoza.es/sparql (SPARQL), Quality method: MQA, Evaluation type: Local (Note: there is a limitation of a maximum number of 500 records for the harvesting, it can be modified at SPARQL_harvester.py)

 Finally, it must be noted that we can login as 'admin' users on the main page to schedule monitoring tasks that are repeated regularly.
 We can specify the frequency in terms of a number of days.

+## References

 ## Credits